natdarke/base-config/README.md

         npm publish --tag feature-[feature-name]
         ```
-        > Tagging a a version of an npm module during development prevents it from being installed by default.
+        > Tagging a version of an npm package during development prevents it from being installed by default.
 The default tag is 'latest' which indicates that it is the latest production ready version.
 By using a different tag you are saying "This version is NOT production ready" and NPM will not install it unless explicitly asked to do so (in package.json or CLI)

-2. Change the version of the package in the service
+2. Change the version of the 'dependency package' in the service
     1. Create feature branch for the service.
         ```
         cd ~/[your dev directory name]/[app-name]/service/[service-name]